 The Tyger River Foundation began exploring the possibility of restoring the mill in 2005 and has maintained the site since then.
 The adjacent Riveredge Homeowners Association donated the Mill to The Tyger River Foundation in 2010.

-Photography at Anderson Mill
+at Historic Anderson Mill

 Historic Anderson Mill is one of the most picturesque settings in South Carolina.
 The Tyger River Foundation has worked to preserve its natural beauty and restore the property to its original state.
 This historic landmark is undergoing restoration due to the work of the Tyger River Foundation, a non-profit organization.
-In an effort to generate revenue for the ongoing maintenance of this site, the Tyger River Foundation charges a fee for any photography or videography sessions on the site.
+In an effort to generate revenue for the ongoing maintenance of this site, the Tyger River Foundation charges a fee for photography or videography sessions on the site.

 Other Mill Resources